 BEAM: What’s maintenance been like?

-Tricia, Jumping Beans Play Cafe: Really easy-there’s been none.
+Tricia, Jumping Beans Play Cafe: Really easy there’s been none.
 We turn it off at the end of the night and turn it on in the morning.
 That’s the most we have to do.
-Everything else has to be fully cleaned and maintained, but BEAM interactive games is the one thing we never have to worry about.
+Everything else has to be fully cleaned and maintained, but BEAM interactive games are the one thing we never have to worry about.

 BEAM: Which games are the most popular?